omerdikyol/quick-translate/README.md

 ## Acknowledgments

-- Thanks to [Hugging Face](https://huggingface.co/) for providing powerful NLP models.
+- Thanks to [Hugging Face](https://huggingface.co/) for providing powerful NLP models, especially Helsinki-NLP for their comprehensive machine translation models.
 - Thanks to the React Native and FastAPI communities for their excellent tools and documentation.